-Structuring Websites Properly
+Structuring Websites Correctly

-Structuring Websites Properly: A Beginner's Guide
+Structuring Websites Correctly: A Guide for Beginners

 1. Create Clear Navigation

-3. Organize Content Logically
+3. Organize content logically

 5. Mobile-First and Responsive Design

-6. Clear Call-to-Actions (CTAs)
+6. Clear Calls to Action (CTAs)

 7. Visual Hierarchy and Design